vanyle/vectarine/docs/user_manual.md

 ## Lua API

 When your application is first loaded, the lua function `Load` is called.
-Then, every frame, the function `Update` is called with the time delta since the last frame in seconds.
+Then, every frame, the function `Update` is called with `time_delta` which is the duration since the start of the last frame in seconds.
+Vectarine tries to run at 60 fps, so `time_delta` is at least `0.0166667` seconds and increases as your rendering gets more complicated.

 A minimal example: